 The sun is shining bright outside and it’s a perfectly crisp afternoon.
 I can see the wind rustling the leaves on the trees outside but all I hear are ring tones blaring into my right ear.
 Then, all of a sudden: “Hello!
 You have reached John at Company X. Leave a message and I’ll be sure to call you back.”
-John will not call me back... most likely.
+John, however, will most likely not call me back.

 The SDR position will wear you down if you let it.